matbryan52/microscopy-images-qem/slides.md

 # Images as signals

-An digital image samples a continuous world onto a discrete grid.
-The step- or *pixel size* limits what information can be captured by the image.
+A digital image is a sampling of a continuous world onto a discrete grid.
+The *step-* or *pixel size* limits what information can be captured by the image.

-Conversely, more pixel density adds value only if the information is there to sample:
+Conversely, increasing pixel density adds value only if the information is there to sample:

-- A smooth ramp in intensity is fully defined by two points - we can *interpolate* and get the same result as a densely sampled image
+- A smooth ramp in intensity is fully defined by two points - we can **interpolate** between them to get the same quality as a densely sampled image
-* If the optics of the microscope cannot cleanly resolve the detail we want to see, more camera pixels will not help.
+* If the optics of the microscope cannot cleanly resolve the detail we want to see, more camera pixels will not help, we'll just have better sampled blur
-* For a periodic feature (*atomic columns?*) 2 samples per shortest period are sufficient according to Nyqist-Shannon, but 4+ is more convincing.
+* For a periodic feature like atomic columns, **2 samples-per-period** are sufficient according to Nyqist-Shannon, if we impose the right model when displaying the data.
+Though this wouldn't make very interesting images!

 ---